 Dungeons & Dragons is a game that generates a lot of jargon that can be very confusing.
 The lingo may even deter people who would like to try our beloved game, making it daunting to new players.
 Well, fear not adventurer, you’re in the right place to have said jargon busted open like the barbarian opens treasure chests with their axe.
-Keep reading to finally understand all those confusing terms!
+Keep reading to finally understand all those confusing terms with our DnD glossary!

 AT – Arcane Trickster, a spellcasting Rogue subclass